-4.109 As noted at the start of this chapter, many of the potential negative effects identified in relation to the AAP preferred policy approaches could be avoided or mitigated through robust application of the West Oxfordshire Local Plan policies and other policies within the AAP itself.
+4.145 As noted at the start of this chapter, many of the potential negative effects identified in relation to individual policies in the AAP could be avoided or mitigated through robust application of the West Oxfordshire Local Plan policies and other policies within the AAP itself.
 Table 4.9 below summarises the key Local Plan and AAP policies which would help to mitigate the potential negative effects identified.